sfbennett/music-api/README.md

 A RESTful music API that I created with Express.js and connected up to a PostgreSQL database.

 The API manages data from various endpoints and is hosted on Render.
-The PostgreSQL database was first created using Postbird and then hosted on Supabase.
+The PostgreSQL database was first created using SQL and then hosted on Supabase.

 ## Installation